Jianganchen/tiptap-extension-mcq/README.md

   - Edit the question
 - In read-only mode, you can:
   - Choose an answer and submit it
+  - Once Submitted answer, you can see the JSON of your answer in browser console
 - Move the caret to some regular text and click the "CheckList" button to toggle between regular text and a mutiple-choice question

 ## Known issues